- Future Students

 Apply now

-All applications are done online through the Ontario Universities' Application Centre (OUAC), ouac.on.ca.
-You will create a user profile on the OUAC site to start the application process.
+All applications are done online through the Ontario Universities' Application Centre (OUAC), ouac.on.ca .
+You will create a user profile on the OUAC site and complete the Undergraduate Application.
 They also provide you with video tutorials about how to apply, FAQs and other resources.

 After you submit your application, you must submit transcripts and may be asked for other required documents to support your application.
 Please review the "Send in required documents" section in the "After Applying" tab.